siliconlemon/moderncv-for-latex/README.md

 # moderncv-for-latex

 This LaTeX package is prepared for immediate use on the Overleaf platform.
-It includes styles and macros necessary for creating modern curriculum vitae (CVs) using the `moderncv` template.
-This package aims to simplify the creation of visually appealing and professionally designed CVs.
+It includes styles and macros necessary for creating modern curriculum vitae (CVs/resumes).

 | Page 1       | Page 2       |
 |--------------|--------------|